akynazh/ins-bat/README.md

 nohup python ins.py -d {save_dir} &
 ```

-If you delpy the script on window, you can use vbs, edit `ins.vbs`
+If you delpy the script on window, you can use vbs, edit `ins.vbs`:

 ```vb
 Dim WshShell